EmmanueleVilla/apod-kampkit/README.md

 ### App MVP
 The first draft of the app contains a landing page with the highlight of the apod of the day and a list od the last 10 apods.

-When clicking on an APOD, you will be redirected to another detail page where you can see additional informations.
+When clicking on an APOD, you will be redirected to a detail page where you can see the image explanation and open up a big pinchable image or the youtube video player, depending on the selected APOD.

 ### CURRENT MVP COMPLETED FEATURES: